 Source: Eric Ries

 As the author explains, “The modern rule of competition is whoever learns fastest, wins”.
-The benefits of building an MVP app are quite obvious:
+Sticking to this thought, implementing an MVP brings plenty of opportunities to learn and, eventually, win.

 Why Do MVP Apps Fail?